gbeletti/rabbitmq/README.md

 # rabbitmq

-A simplification of the amqp lib to build a server
+A simplification of the amqp lib to build a client on a microservice